Jeasonlee313/MOT_predict_by_physical/README.md

-# Multiple Object Tracking Based on The Simulation of Physical Locations
+# Multiple Object Tracking based on the Simulation of Physical Locations

 This repository hosts our code for our paper Multiple Object Tracking based on the Simulation of Physical Locations.